SenseLogic/PENDOWN/README.md

 pendown --script --style --path ../ document.pd document.html
 ```

-Converts a Pendown file to a HTML file which imports the Pendown script and style files to convert the Pendown tags inside the web browser.
+Converts a Pendown file to a HTML file which imports Pendown's Javascript and CSS style files from the upper folder,
+so that the Pendown tags will be converted directly by the web browser.

 ```bash
 pendown --colorize code.d code.pd